 Inspirational Bicycle Quotes

-Riding a bicycle is one of the greatest metaphors for living life, thus these wonderful quotable bicycle quotes from some historically inspirational people.
-I'm quite proud of this collection of bike quotes, whIch I've been collecting since about 1997.
+Riding a bicycle is one of the greatest metaphors for living life, thus these wonderful quotable bicycle quotes from some historically Famous People.
+I've been collecting these since 1997.
 Please submit your favorite quote.

 Life is like riding a bicycle.
 To keep your balance you must keep moving.